RediSearch/RediSearch/docs/python_client.md

 # Package redisearch Documentation

 ## Overview

 `redisearch-py` is a python search engine library that utilizes the RediSearch Redis Module API.

-It is the "official" client of redisearch, and should be regarded as its canonical client implementation.
+It is the "official" client of RediSearch, and should be regarded as its canonical client implementation.

 The source code can be found at [http://github.com/RedisLabs/redisearch-py](http://github.com/RedisLabs/redisearch-py)